nlp-tlp/MaintKG/README.md

 python ./src/noisie/download_checkpoint.py
 ```

-This will download the model checkpoint to `./src/noisie/lightning_logs/`.
+This will download the model checkpoint to `./src/noisie/lightning_logs/`, making it available when you run the MaintKG process.

 ## 🤝 Contributing